SohanGhodla/CHE-and-its-EM-implications/README.md

 3) **Run_dat_NS_period.txt** - contains the precollapse mass of the progenitor star along with the rotational period and rotational energy of the proto NS.

 The **Pics** folder stores the output figures from the notebooks.
-The "MESA_stars_with_variable_Dutch_scaling" contain the MESA inslist required to reproduce the MESA models used in section 5.3, 5.4 of the article.
+The **MESA_stars_with_variable_Dutch_scaling** contain the MESA inslist required to reproduce the MESA models used in section 5.3, 5.4 of the article.

 The **Data_fig_1** folder contains data for generating Fig. 1.
 The **Efficient_AM_mixing** folder contains data and MESA  inlist required to reporduce Fig. 3